-No Roman holiday would be complete without indulging in the city’s renowned cuisine.
-And central to the capital’s culinary culture is its innovative creation: ‘la cucina ebraica-romana.’
-Literally translating as ‘Jewish-Roman Cuisine’, its dishes bring out the best in Jewish and Middle Eastern flavours and Italian passion for fresh produce and simplicity.
+Central to the capital’s culinary culture is its innovative creation: ‘la cucina ebraica-romana.’
+Literally translating as ‘Jewish-Roman Cuisine’, its dishes bring out the best in Jewish and Middle Eastern flavors and Italian passion for fresh produce and simplicity.

-But because Jewish-Roman cuisine has blended so successfully into city’s food culture overall, it’s hard to guarantee that what you’re eating is truly kosher.
+Because Jewish-Roman cuisine has blended so successfully into the city’s food culture overall, it’s hard to guarantee that what you’re eating is truly kosher.
 That’s why I’ve written this piece recommending the best Kosher restaurants in Rome to ensure that you don’t have to compromise delicious dining for adhering to the kashrut.

 Via del Portico d’Ottavia, 51

-If among the best kosher restaurants in Rome you’re staking out something that satisfies the most carnivorous among us, Bellacarne is the place for you.
+If you’re staking out something that satisfies the most carnivorous appetites, Bellacarne ranks high among the best kosher restaurants in Rome.
 Literally meaning “beautiful meat” in Italian, Bellacarne dishes up a delightful range of kosher classics.
 Home-cured and spit-roasted cuts tend to be the order of the day, with Bellacarne serving up Shabbat meals and sumptuous Saturday breakfast too.
 For something extra special, try out their Kosher carbonara.

 Via del Portico d’Ottavia, 7

-Alice (pronounced a-LEE-chey) is a beloved chain and household name around Rome, serving up a delectable range of pizza al taglio (by the slice).
-You’ll find dozens of Alice Pizza branches dotted around the city center, but only the store in the Jewish Ghetto serves up exclusively kosher pizza.
+Meaning “Really Good Roman Pizza,” Bona Pizza puts its money where its mouth is and lives up to its name by serving a delectable range of pizza al taglio (by the slice).
+You’ll find a few branches dotted around the city center, but only the store in the Jewish Ghetto serves up exclusively kosher pizza.
 Eat in or takeaway for the perfect snack or light lunch.

 Renato al Ghetto